 If you selected the Logarithmic transformation option, the program performs the calculations on the logarithms of the observations, but reports the back-transformed summary statistics.

-For the paired samples t-test, the mean difference and 95% confidence are given on the log-transformed scale.
+For the paired samples t-test, the mean difference and confidence interval are given on the log-transformed scale.

 Next, the results of the t-test are transformed back and the interpretation is as follows: the back-transformed mean difference of the logs is the geometric mean of the ratio of paired values on the original scale (Altman, 1991).